Windows Forms Dock Manager

 WYSIWYG Design-Time Functionality

-Easily create and position dockable controls at design-time.
+Easily create and position docked controls at design-time.
 Access to the settings for individual docked controls is available in Visual Studio's property grid when the control is selected.

 Hierarchical Control Settings